 (3) Smart Thermostats

-Heating and cooling costs, which contributes to , are of a particular concern during summer and winter months, and, depending on where you live, possibly all year round.
+Heating and cooling costs, which contributes to over half of the average energy bill, are of a particular concern during summer and winter months, and, depending on where you live, possibly all year round.
 Smart thermostats have been shown to save homeowners up to $180 a year by knowing how and when you like your temperature at a particular level.
 By tracking and programming this information, the systems are able to automatically adjust to reduce power when not needed.

 (4) Smart Kitchen Appliances